ishan-coder/ImageRecognition/README.md

 # ImageRecognition using CNN
-First, Download CIFAR10 Dataset, code for the same is given in notebook./ then, train the model and infer it according to the notebook./
+First, Download CIFAR10 Dataset, code for the same is given in notebook.\
+then, train the model and infer it according to the notebook.